firehawkvfx/firehawk/README.md

 - On first use vault will not be initialized.
 You can use a shell script to aid this:
 ```
-cd vault-init/firehawk-main/modules/vault
-./initialize-vault (provide a Vault Private IP address as an argument here)
+./init (provide a Vault Private IP address as an argument here)
 ```

-- It should return something like this to show success:
+- It should return something this in the log:
 ```
 Initializing vault...
 Recovery Key 1: 23l4jh13l5jh23ltjh25=